stolostron/rhacm-docs/manage_applications/managing_apps_console.md

 You can select any component from the topology view to view more details.
 You can also hover your cursor over a resource to view the component kind, name, and namespace and links to view the search results for the resource or namespace.
 When you are viewing the details for a pod, you can select to view the logs for that pod.

 The _Topology_ page is available from the _Observe environments_ sub-menu within the console main menu.
-For more information about using the topology page, see [console components](../getting_started/console.md#mcm_topology).
+For more information about using the topology page, see [console components](../console/console.md).

 ## Monitoring
 {: #monitoring}

-You can open the Grafana dashboard for your applications to monitor by selecting **Grafana** from the _Monitor health_ sub-menu of the console main menu.
-From this page, you can use monitoring metrics and logs to quickly determine the root cause for application problems to reduce or eliminate downtime.
+If you installed Grafana, uou can open the Grafana dashboard for your applications to monitor by selecting **Grafana**.
+You can use monitoring metrics and logs to quickly determine the root cause for application problems to reduce or eliminate downtime.